tokenami/tokenami/README.md

 ### Theming

 Tokenami relies on your theme to provide design system constraints.
 There isn't a predefined theme so you must add your own to the `.tokenami/tokenami.config`.

-For example:
+> [!Note]
+> If you'd prefer to use a pre-built theme, you can use the [offical design system](https://github.com/tokenami/tokenami/blob/main/packages/ds/README.md) and [skip this section](#user-content-styling).

 ```ts
 module.exports = createConfig({